 Rhubarb Root (Rheum palmatum) is a cold herb that is traditionally used to support bowel elimination.
 It has been used as a detoxifying herb for the entire body.

-The wax gourd has been used as a food and medicine for thousands of years in Traditional Chinese Medicine.
+The winter melon seed (also known as wax gourd) has been used as a food and medicine for thousands of years in Traditional Chinese Medicine.
 The seed is thought by herbalists to be one that can help to "reduce heat," particularly in the large intestine.
 It also is used to support healthy lung function, the respiratory system and with urination.